Expressive Power of Invariant and Equivariant Graph Neural Networks: Related work

 CPNGNN in \cite{sato2019approximation} and DimeNet in \cite{klicpera2020directional} are message passing GNN incorporating more information than those studied here.
 Partial results about their separating power follows from \cite{garg2020generalization} which provides impossibility results to decide graph properties including girth, circumference, diameter, radius, conjoint cycle, total number of cycles, and $k$-cliques. \cite{chen2020substructures} studies the ability of GNNs to count graph substructures.
 Though our theorems are much more general, note that their results are improved by the present work.
 Note also, that if the nodes are given distinct features, MGNNs become much more expressive \cite{loukas2019graph} but looses their invariant or equivariant properties.
 Averaging i.e. relational pooling (RP) has been proposed to recover these properties \cite{murphy2019relational}.
 However, the ideal RP, leading to a universal approximation, cannot be used for large graphs due to its complexity of $O(|V|!)$.
 Regarding the other classes of RPGNN i.e. the $k$-ary pooling \citep{murphy2019learning}, we will show how our general theorems in the invariant case can be applied to characterize their approximation power (see Section \ref{sec: exp GNN}).
+Likewise, \citet{morris20} proposed a sparse, and thus more tractable, extension of high-order $k$-LGNN along with a local version of $k$-WL, and our general theorems also apply here.

 Note that for neural networks on sets, the situation is a bit simpler.
 Efficient architectures such as DeepSets \citep{ZaheerDeppsets17} or PointNet \citep{QiPointNet2017} have been shown to be invariant universal.
 Similar results exist in the equivariant case \citep{segol2020universal,MaronOnLearning2020}, whose proofs rely on polynomial arguments.
 Though this is not our main motivation, our approximation theorems could also be applied in this context see Sections \ref{subsection: preliminaries} and \ref{subsection: equi approx th}.